cmetcalf8/14-MVC-Tech-Blog/README.md

 ## Description

 Used the Model View Controller (MVC) paradigm to create a blogging website where people can create an account, edit their info, post, and comment on other's posts.
+Correction.

 ## Table of Contents